 The Mexican-American War begins; General Stephen W. Kearney marches from Fort Leavenworth to California.
 During the war with Mexico, Fort Leavenworth is the chief outfitting post for the army of the West.

-Spring, 1846 – The Kanza (Kaw) Indians signed a treaty with the government, ceding their reservation land along the Kansas River near Topeka of 2 million acres in exchange for a new but smaller reservation located along the upper valley of the Neosho River, in what is now Morris County.
+Spring, 1846 – The Kanza (Kaw) Indians signed a treaty with the government, ceding their reservation land along the Kansas River near Topeka of two million acres in exchange for a new but smaller reservation located along the upper valley of the Neosho River in what is now Morris County.

-1847 – The Potawatomie are moved again, to an area containing 576,000 acres, being the eastern part of the lands ceded to the United States by the Kansa tribe in 1846.
+1847 – The Potawatomi are moved again to an area containing 576,000 acres, being the eastern part of the lands ceded to the United States by the Kansa tribe in 1846.